 Kate: The main difference was I had a color scheme to work within.
 I do believe Ivanka presented me with this opportunity because she feels a connection to my brand and confident in our designs.
 She loves traditional, tailored looks as much as I do.

-Kim: Can you share a moment during your design of the inaugural election that panicked you at the moment but at which you can now look back and laugh?
+Kim: Can you share a moment during your design of the inaugural collection that panicked you at the moment but at which you can now look back and laugh?

 Kate: YES!
 This moment I will never forget.
 I received a phone call the evening before the family was leaving for Washington; a button popped off Arabella’s ivory coat while Ivanka was trying it on her!
 I nearly dropped dead.
 Everyone remained calm and asked me to send backup buttons.
 The Good Clothing Company whipped up a sewing kit, and off to Washington it went.
 Due to increased security, the family never received the package.
 I was incredibly disappointed.
 I was visiting my Dad in Florida at the time and realized the button fiasco could mean the end of the coat.
 I didn’t realize Arabella would wear the ivory coat until I saw the live news coverage!
 I was swimming with my kids and heard from my mom via text; we were shocked and questioned if Arabella was even wearing the Petit Peony coat!
 We replayed Arabella walking down the church aisle countless times and determined YES that is THE coat!
 All I could think was- wow this really happened- the first grandchildren wore Petit Peony to two out of three inaugural events.
 I later found out that the button was super glued on the coat for Arabella.
 I will be forever grateful.